-Net cash flows provided by (used in) operating activities amounted to \$1.8 million during the first quarter of 2004 compared to \$(437,000) during the first quarter of 2003.
-The 2004 change in operating cash flows is primarily due to transactions associated with the Offering, described elsewhere in this report, and by the Company's property acquisition program.
+Net cash flows provided by operating activities amounted to \$7.8 million during the first six months of 2004 compared to \$1.1 million during the first six months of 2003.
+Such increase in operating cash flows is primarily due to transactions associated with the Offering, described elsewhere in this report, and by the Company's property acquisition program.